-You could have up to 61 days leave in one year depending on the hospital.
+Each hospital has a slightly different contract.
+You could have up to 61 days leave per year, depending on the hospital.

 Can I take my family?

-Married status contracts are only awarded to senior nursing, administrative staff and medical Consultants.
+Typically, no. Married status contracts are only awarded to senior nursing, administrative staff and medical consultants.

-As a woman can I walk around freely?
+As a woman, can I move around freely?

 What is the shopping like?
 Can I find everything I need in the stores there?

-Most things that are available in North America and Europe are available in Saudi Arabia, with the exception of items that are prohibited, such as alcohol, pornography, and pork products.
+Most things that are available in North America and Europe are available in Saudi Arabia, with the exception of items that are prohibited, such as alcohol, material with explicit content, and pork products.

-- Pharmacies are open at convenient times.
-A lot of pharmaceutical products can be obtained over the counter.
+- Pharmacies are easily accessible.
+A lot of medicines can be purchased over-the-counter.

-- Jewelry shopping in the gold souqs is popular among the expatriates.
+- Jewellery shopping in the gold souqs is popular among expats and locals alike.